ambaker1/OpenSeesMPI/README.md

 # OpenSeesMPI
-OpenSeesMPI is a simple alternative to OpenSeesMP, the parallel interpreter version of OpenSees that allows for message passing and parallelization of the finite element domain [1].
-OpenSeesMPI is easy to set up because it does not require compiling a parallel version of OpenSees.
+OpenSeesMPI uses the TclMPI package [1] to replicate the message passing functionality of OpenSeesMP [2], without requiring a parallel version of OpenSees.
-OpenSeesMPI instead uses TclMPI, a Tcl package that provides MPI bindings through a dynamic linker library (.dll) or shared object (.so) file [2].
-Because of this, OpenSeesMPI only replicates the message-passing functionality of OpenSeesMP (getPID, getNP, send, recv and barrier).
-If parallelization of the finite element domain is required, OpenSeesSP or OpenSeesMP can be used.

 ## Requirements:
 Must have mpiexec and OpenSees installed and on the path.
 OpenSees must be installed with a complete Tcl installation, and the TclMPI package must be installed and available via "package require".